sean-conkie/BigQuerySQLFormatter-extension/docs/source/rules/index.rst

 	Rule: Always Use Implicit Aliases When Referencing Tables <aliasing/AL01>
 	Rule: Do Not Use Explicit Aliasing (`AS`) When Aliasing Columns <aliasing/AL02>
+	Rule: All Columns Should Have a Table Alias <aliasing/AL05>
+	Rule: Column Names in the Query Should Be Unique <aliasing/AL08>
 	Rule: Avoid Self-Aliasing Columns <aliasing/AL09>

 .. _ambiguous-rules: